Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Stochastic approach to spanning trees

 For the matrix $M^G$ assessing the importance of criteria, the set of spanning trees is denoted as:

-This gives us a total of $m+1$ sets of spanning trees (spanning tree vectors), and therefore, $m+1$ sets of preference vectors.
+This gives us a total of $m+1$ sets of spanning trees (vectors), and therefore, $m+1$ sets of priority vectors.

-As shown in Fig. \ref{fig:revealing-all-preferences}, we can pick one tree from each of these sets and construct a decision table that is traditionally used to calculate overall preferences.
-These combinations of spanning trees can be formulated as
+As shown in Fig. \ref{fig:revealing-all-preferences}, we can pick one tree from each of these sets and construct a decision table that is traditionally used to calculate the overall preferences (that is, the overall preference vector).
+A given combination of spanning trees can be denoted as